AndrewNguyenM/Daily-Calorie-Tracker/README.md

 New users will go through the BMR and AMR calculation process.
 Returning users can enter their daily food intake to track their remaining calories.
-# Code Examples
-# Here are some snippets from the project:
-# Function to calculate BMR for females
-def women():
-    # Code to calculate female BMR...

-# Function to track daily food intake
-def food_tracker():
-    # Code to track food consumption...
 # How It Works
 The program calculates the BMR based on the Harris-Benedict equation.
 The AMR is calculated by multiplying the BMR with an activity factor.